chandlerblaschka/milestone-project-mern-frontend/README.md

 ### Creating a post
 From the home page, you can click on the "Create Post" link to create a new post.
 On this page is a form which can be filled out and submitted as a new post which will display on the home page.
 ### Viewing a post
-On the home page, you can click on a post under the title "Story's Worth Reading" to view the full post.
+On the home page, you can click on a post under the title "Stories Worth Reading" to view the full post.
 ### Editing a post
 When viewing a post, you can click the pencil icon to the right of the author name.
 This button will take you to a form with all the information from the post filled out.
 Simply edit the information you want to change and click the "Submit" button to submit the edited post.
 ### Deleting a post